hbui3/UnofficialSpeedianceWorkoutManager/README.md

 A desktop web interface for managing Speediance Gym Monster workouts, viewing the exercise library, and generating AI-powered plans.

-## What's New in v0.8

-- **Unit Conversion Support**: Fully supports both Metric (kg) and Imperial (lbs) units.
-Switch your preference in the Settings menu, and the Workout Builder will automatically adjust limits and display values.
-- **Support the Developer**: Added a "Buy Me a Coffee" link for those who wish to support the project's development.
-- **UI Improvements**: Various layout tweaks and optimizations.

 ## Features

 - **Exercise Library**: Browse and filter all available exercises with local caching for speed.